 Malin Fransberg is a PhD candidate at Tampere University.
 She is a sociologist specialized in subcultural theories, gender and cultural criminology.
 She is currently writing her ethnographic doctoral thesis on the Helsinki based graffiti subculture.

-Antti-Ville Kärjä works as Academy Research Fellow at Music Archive Finland with a research project ”Music, Multiculturality and Finland”, funded by the Academy of Finland (2014–2018).
-He holds a title of docent (adjunct professorship) in popular music studies at the University of Helsinki.
+Antti-Ville Kärjä works as Professor of Cultural Music Research at the Sibelius Academy of the University of Arts Helsinki.
+He holds a Title of Docent (adjunct professorship) in Popular Music Studies at the University of Helsinki.
 His interest in hip hop centers on the historiography and identity politics of rap music in Finland.

 Inka Rantakallio graduated from Study of Religions at the University of Helsinki, and is currently a PhD candidate in Musicology at the University of Turku.
 Her doctoral thesis is an interdisciplinary case study focusing on four Finnish underground rappers and discourses of authenticity, spirituality, and atheism.
 She lectures and writes about hip hop culture in both academic and popular settings, and also co-hosts the weekly Rap Scholar radio show on Bassoradio.
 She is also a DJ.